madeleinedarbyshire/CMP3035/docs/_guides/firebase_setup.md

 8. Return to console
 ![Console](../assets/firestore/console.png)

 9. To get the credentials you need for web app, go to the cog and select Project Settings from the drop down.
-Under your apps you will see a blue button with angle brackets.
-Register your project name when prompted.
+Under your apps you will see a blue button with angle brackets, click here and register your project name when prompted.

     ![Project Settings](../assets/firestore/project_settings.png)
     ![Project Settings](../assets/firestore/blue_button.png)